 It’s easy to save about 10% of your grocery expenses by price-matching and looking for retail stores that are selling the same items at a lesser price.

 You can produce a flyer of the competitor’s prices, or you can use an app that offers price comparisons for different retailers in your area.
-Either way, you have a chance to get the lowest price in your favorite store.
+Either way, you have a chance to get the lowest price in your favourite store.